Cynthia Occelli

 The nights are harrowing and long.
 The days are blanketed with gloom and it seems like our ocean covers the entire planet—that land doesn’t really exist.

-This can be a very long period and though it feels like we’re struggling place, so long as we’re expressing our emotions in a healthy way, we’re moving towards shore.
+This can be a very long period and though it feels like we’re struggling in place, as long as we’re expressing our emotions in a healthy way, we’re moving towards the shore.

 It’s been three years and I’m still in the midst of it.
 Not just one thing, but many hardships have occurred.
 I’ve lost-almost everything-except for myself.
 I’m still struggling, trying to have hope and move forward, but it is still difficult.
 I long for…relief.